maryclaireteahan/matchthemonster/README.md

 - Cards

   - When the user clicks a card it turns over to reveal an image.
 This card remains like this until a second card clicked.
 This card turns over to reveal it's image.
 If the images match the cards stay turned over.
 If the images don't match the cards flip back.
+The user is not able to click and select the same card twice.

 - End of Game